Denis Walsh (dual player): Senior

-By this stage Walsh's hurling skills had been noticed by the Cork senior selectors.
-Cork retained their provincial dominance in 1986 as the county captured a fifth Munster title in-a-row.
-It was Walsh's first Munster winners' medal in this grade.
-Following an unconvincing display by Cork against Antrim he later lined out in the All-Ireland final against Galway.
-The men from the west were the red-hot favourites against an ageing Cork team, however, on the day a different story unfolded.
+By this stage, Walsh's hurling skills had been noticed by the Cork senior selectors.
+Cork retained their provincial dominance in 1986 as the county captured a fifth Munster SFC title in a row.
+It was Walsh's first Munster SFC winners' medal.
+Following an unconvincing display by Cork against Antrim, he lined out in the All-Ireland SHC final against Galway.
+The men from the west were the red-hot favourites against an ageing Cork team; however, on the day, a different story unfolded.
 Four Cork goals, one from John Fenton, two from Tomás Mulcahy and one from Kevin Hennessy, stymied the Galway attack and helped 'the Rebels' to a 4–13 to 2–15 victory.
-It was Walsh's first All-Ireland winners' medal at senior level.
+It was Walsh's first All-Ireland SHC winners' medal.

-In 1987 Walsh was a firm fixture on both the Cork senior hurling and football teams.
-The hurlers surrendered their provincial and All-Ireland crowns to Tipperary; however, the footballers were just beginning a remarkable run of success.
-After a draw and a replay 'the Rebel's broke Kerry's stranglehold on provincial football with a 0–13 to 1–5 victory.
-It was Walsh's first senior Munster football title.
-The subsequent All-Ireland final saw Cork play Meath for the first time in twenty years.
-Cork stormed into an early lead, however, it was Meath who led by a point at half-time.
-The second half saw Larry Tompkins kick six of his eight frees wide, resulting in a bitter 1–14 to 0–11 defeat for Cork.
+In 1987, Walsh was a firm fixture on both the Cork senior hurling and football teams.
+The hurlers surrendered their provincial and All-Ireland SHC titles to Tipperary; however, the footballers were just embarking on a run of success.
+After a draw and a replay, the Rebels broke Kerry's stranglehold on provincial football with a 0–13 to 1–5 victory.
+It was Walsh's first Munster SFC title.
+The subsequent All-Ireland SFC final saw Cork play Meath for the first time in twenty years.
+Cork gained an early lead; however, it was Meath who led by a point at half-time.
+The second half saw Larry Tompkins kick six of his eight frees wide, resulting in a 1–14 to 0–11 defeat for Cork.

-1988 saw Walsh collect a second Munster football title with a narrow 1–14 to 0–16 win over arch-rivals Kerry.
-Cork later qualified for their second consecutive All-Ireland final with Meath providing the opposition once again.
-Cork stormed ahead after just three minutes when Teddy McCarthy scored the only goal of five consecutive All-Ireland final appearances for Cork.
+1988 saw Walsh collect a second Munster SFC title with a narrow 1–14 to 0–16 win over arch-rivals Kerry.
+Cork later qualified for a second consecutive All-Ireland SFC final with Meath again providing the opposition.
+After three minutes, Teddy McCarthy scored the only goal of five consecutive All-Ireland final appearances for Cork.
 Meath fought back and secured a 0–12 to 1–9 draw.
-Walsh, who was substituted in the drawn game was not a member of the starting fifteen for the replay.
-That game proved to be a tough, controversial affair with Meath reduced to fourteen men with the sending off of Gerry McEntee.
-In spite of being outnumbered Meath still won the game by 0–13 to 0–12.
+Walsh, who was substituted in the drawn game, was not a member of the starting fifteen for the replay.
+That game proved to be a tough, controversial affair with Meath reduced to fourteen men after Gerry McEntee was sent off.
+Despite being outnumbered, Meath won the game by 0–13 to 0–12.

-1989 began well with Walsh adding a third consecutive Munster medal to his collection following another win over Kerry.
-The subsequent All-Ireland final saw Walsh dropped from the team again as Mayo played Cork in a unique pairing.
-Cork were on top for much of the game, however, a goal by substitute Anthony Finnerty gave Mayo a brief lead.
+1989 saw Walsh winning a third consecutive Munster SFC medal following another win over Kerry.
+The subsequent All-Ireland SFC final saw Walsh dropped from the team again as Mayo played Cork in a unique pairing.
+Cork were on top for much of the game; however, a goal by substitute Anthony Finnerty gave Mayo a brief lead.
 Cork held on to win the game by 0–17 to 1–11.